intermine/biotestmine/README.md

 # Building the mine

+## Mac OSX note
+1. Install `wget` if it's not already installed.
+  1. Install homebrew if not already installed: https://brew.sh/
+  2. `brew install wget`

+## Linux and OSX

 This mine can be built with the `./setup.sh` script.
 Steps:

 1. Install Perl module dependencies: `sudo cpan XML::Parser::PerlSAX Text::Glob Cwd Getopt::Std`